Support

 The device data JSON object can be found using the following steps:

-1. Select Devices from the left navigation bar.
+1. Select Devices from the left navigation bar and select a device from the list provided.

 Device selected from list